openalea/PkgIt/doc/user/manual.rst

 How Formulas works
 ###################

-When you launch command easy_pkg package, the corresponding formula is instantiated and some methods are called.
+When you launch command pkgit package, the corresponding formula is instantiated and some methods are called.

 Each main method is associated to a flag.
 If the flag is set to True, the method can run.
 By default, every flags are set to False.